pratinavchandra/dnsmon/README.md

 # dnsmon

-Python script to monitor and log all DNS queries on a system.

-Can be used to collect info from a system during dynamic malware analysis.
+Python script to monitor and log all DNS queries on a system. \n Can be used to collect info from a system during dynamic malware analysis.

 Install Scapy